rahul-soshte/solana-math/reviews/spl-math/2-file-specific.md

 ## precise_number.rs

 A wrapper for U256 to do operations like power and square root and basic arithmetic support of mul, div, add and sub.
-Not normal cdf as well.
+No normal cdf and logarithms is implemented for it tho.

 ## checked_ceil_div.rs